Abrasive Wheels Training for Engineers and Fitters in Ireland.

 Why engineers and fitters need Abrasive Wheels Training

 Construction work is inherently physical.
-Unlike office workers who may occasionally lift a box, engineers and fitters handle elevated working positions throughout every shift.
-This repeated exposure to Abrasive Wheels hazards means that even small improvements in technique can dramatically reduce injury risk over the course of a career.
+Unlike office staff who may only handle a grinder occasionally, site operators cut, grind and dress steel, concrete and masonry on every shift.
+This repeated exposure to abrasive wheel hazards means that even small improvements in wheel selection, mounting, stance and PPE technique can dramatically reduce disc-burst, eye, hand and HAVS injuries over the course of a career.

 Legal requirements for construction sites